-The lovely town of Brookline, MA, neighbors some of Boston's most iconic neighborhoods and offers a wide range of beautiful urban and suburban homes, apartments and condos.
+The lovely community of Brookline surrounds some of Boston's most iconic neighborhoods and offers a wide range of beautiful urban and suburban homes, apartments and condos.
 First settled in 1638, Brookline's impressive history is reflected by the area's classical architecture and vibrant culture.

 Brookline is part of Norfolk County, which has the second highest per-capita income in the state of Massachusetts.
 Located only a few miles from the prestigious Boston Medical School and Boston University, Brookline has a higher percentage of residents with doctoral degrees than any other town in the United States.